chainwayxyz/citrea-docs/developer-documentation/schnorr-p256.md

 2. `Message Hash (32 bytes)`: The 32-byte hash of the message that was signed.
 3. `Signature (64 bytes)`: The 64-byte Schnorr signature (typically r and s components, each 32 bytes).

 If the signature is valid for the given message hash and public key, the precompile returns a 32-byte value `0x00...01`.
-If verification fails, it returns an empty `Bytes` array or `0x00...00`.
+If verification fails, it returns empty bytes: `0x`.

 Base gas cost of Schnorr precompile is set to `4600`.